 It can take screenshots and send them to you to see the progress done on the projects, monitor time spent on meetings, phone calls, and chat, and create powerful reports for you that are both easy to understand and full of details.

 Time Doctor can also help you with payroll as it can do basic payroll calculations based on fixed salaries or by-hour wages.
 It also offers GPS tracking, which could be a useful feature for remote team working.

 The solution is available on most platforms.
-Unfortunately, Time Doctor doesn’t offer a free plan like RescueTime and Toggl, but they offer a 14-day free trial.
+Unfortunately, Time Doctor doesn’t offer a free plan like RescueTime and Toggl but offers a 14-day free trial.
 After that, their pricing starts at $9.99 per user month.